Azure-Samples/azure-samples-python-management/samples/compute/README.md

 1. `python manage_availability_set.py`
 2. `python manage_galley.py`

-If the script start with `disable_***.py`, it means that it is unavailable now.
+If the script starts with `disable_***.py`, it means that it is unavailable now.

-To see the code of each example, simply look at the examples in the module folder.
-They are written to be isolated in scope so that you can see only what you're interested in.
+The sample files do not have dependency each other and each file represents an individual end-to-end scenario.
+Please look at the sample that contains the scenario you are interested in

 ## Resources